bonigarcia/webdrivermanager/README.md

 WebDriverManager is typically used by tests, and therefore, the typical scope would be *test* (`<scope>test</scope>`).

 Once we have included this dependency, you can let WebDriverManager to manage the WebDriver binaries for you.
-Take a look at this JUnit 4 example which uses Chrome with Selenium WebDriver (in order to use WebDriverManager in conjunction with **JUnit 5**, the extension [selenium-jupiter] is highly recommended):
+Take a look at this JUnit 4 example which uses Chrome with Selenium WebDriver (in order to use WebDriverManager in conjunction with **JUnit 5**, the extension [Selenium-Jupiter] is highly recommended):

 ```java
 public class ChromeTest {